bitwarden/web/README.md

 - Node.js
 - Gulp

-Unless you are running the [Core](https://github.com/bitwarden/core) API locally, you'll probably need to switch the application to target the production API.
-Open `package.json` and set `production` to `true`.

 By default the application points to the production API.
 If you want to change that to point to a local instance of the [Core](https://github.com/bitwarden/core) API, you can modify the `package.json` `env` property to `Development` and then set your local endpoints in `settings.json`.